 The level should never be allowed to fall below the oil level gauge ring when the blower is not operating.
-It may rise on the gauge during operation, to an extent depending somewhat on oil temperture and blower speed, but it should not be permitted to rise above the oil level gauge ring.
+It may rise on the gauge during operation, to an extent depending somewhat on oil temperature and blower speed, but it should not be permitted to rise above the oil level gauge ring.
+On drive end, keep the bottles full.

 During the first week of operation, check the oil levels in the oil sumps about once a day, and watch for leaks.
 Replenish as necessary.
-Oil should be changed after initial 100 hours of operation.
-Thereafter, change periods of about 500 hours may be considered normal.
-In draining the sumps, remove plugs (22) at the bottom.
+Thereafter, and occasional check should be sufficient.